 Until next time!

 Amy Drader is a management consultant and credentialed coach with over 20 years’ experience in HR and operations.
 She knows first-hand the joys and challenges of leading people and is dedicated to helping managers and teams advance their performance.
-She is the owner of Growth Partners Consulting, a boutique leadership and team development consulting firm that provides customized training and coaching.
+She is the owner of Growth Partners Consulting, a boutique leadership and team development consulting firm that provides customized training, coaching, and professional development resources.